Meet Rosalind Sedacca, CDC

 The Voice of Child-Centered Divorce

-I am a Divorce & Co-Parenting Coach and mentor.
-I founded the Child-Centered Divorce Network for parents ten years after my own divorce when my son was eleven years old.
+Hi, I’m Rosalind, a Divorce & Co-Parenting Coach, mother and mentor.
+I founded the Child-Centered Divorce Network for parents ten years after my own divorce which took place when my son was eleven years old.

 Having raised a child through divorce and the years that followed I understand much of what you are going through.
-Like you, I’ve felt the pain, fear, anxiety, anger, hurt and other emotions that deeply impact so many divorces.
+Like you, I’ve felt the pain, fear, anxiety, anger, hurt and other emotions that deeply impact so many divorces with children.

 Most important of all, I’ve helped parents understand what your children may be experiencing as a consequence of your divorce.
 They are the innocent victims – and need to be protected, loved and nurtured every step of the way.